CruGlobal/campus-contacts-web/README.md

 1. `yarn` or `npm install`
 2. `yarn start` or `npm start`
 3. Currently this repo needs to be run inside the legacy missionhub rails app.
-Clone and run the [missionhub](https://github.com/CruGlobal/missionhub) and [missionhub-api](https://github.com/CruGlobal/missionhub-api) repos. `yarn runn start-rails-web` and `start-rails-api` can be used as shortcuts to start the respective rails servers if you have cloned all of these repos in the same parent directory.
+Clone and run the [missionhub](https://github.com/CruGlobal/missionhub) and [missionhub-api](https://github.com/CruGlobal/missionhub-api) repos. `yarn run start-rails-web` and `start-rails-api` can be used as shortcuts to start the respective rails servers if you have cloned all of these repos in the same parent directory.
 3. Browse to [`http://localhost:3000`](http://localhost:3000) (url of legacy rails app)

 ### Development Tasks